 - The form tutor or class teacher will mark the pupil as absent (unauthorised) if that pupil is not present during a registration period or lesson. - The school office will check to see if a parent or guardian has provided a suitable reason (for example illness or medical appointment) that enables them to amend this mark to authorised absence, or if the pupil was registered at an activity, such as a sporting practice or music lesson. - If no information has been provided, the school office will attempt to contact the parent or guardian of the pupil to ascertain a reason for this absence.
-If this is successful, a note will be added to the register to indicate this reason and the absence can be marked as authorised. - The Vice Principal (together with the DSL) formally reviews and signs off the attendance register for the school once a week, and they are responsible for reporting absence, when required to West Berkshire.

-- A confidential note will be added to the MIS should absence be reported to West Berkshire. - See also the school's Missing Child Policy which details the procedures for searching for a pupil who has been registered as present at school but cannot subsequently be located.
+If this is successful, a note will be added to the register to indicate this reason and the absence can be marked as authorised. - The Vice Principal (together with the Attendance Champion) formally reviews and signs off the attendance register for the school once a week, and they are responsible for reporting absence, when required to West Berkshire. - A confidential note will be added to the MIS should absence be reported to West Berkshire. - See also the school's Attendance and Missing Child Policies which give further details of procedures.